-Elio Zarmati is a magazine publisher and editor, a reporter, a television writer and director, and a successful entrepreneur, most notably in the field of subtitling and dubbing motion pictures for DVD and home video distribution.
+Elio Zarmati is a magazine publisher and editor, a reporter, a screenwriter and television director, and a successful entrepreneur, most notably in the field of subtitling and dubbing motion pictures for DVD and home video distribution.
 He is based in Los Angeles and Ojai, California.

 “Elio is a talented editor with a scrupulous eye for detail.
 He knows how to reach his audience in beautifully subtle yet direct ways.
 I thoroughly enjoyed working with him and he made me, as a writer, look great!”
 Alex Katehakis, Writer.

 “Elio and I have collaborated on a couple of projects and I must say that he is a joy to work with.
 He is progressive in his thinking, open minded and always searching for the fresh new perspective, while still giving credence to the tried and true.
 His works are brimming with helpful information reflective of care for his community and belief in his neighbor’s goodness.
 He is professional, organized and focuses on the positive, which is a breath of fresh air in today’s social climate."
 Sheila Cluff, Writer & Owner of The Oaks at Ojai Destination Spa Resort.